 The national inventories cover emissions to air that have a greenhouse gas potential, i.e. contribute directly and indirectly to global warming.
-The latest refinement of these guidelines was published in 2019 (IPCC 2019) and covers sources and sinks of the following direct greenhouse gases:
+The latest revision of these guidelines was published in 2006 (Eggleston et al. 2006) and covers sources and sinks of the following direct greenhouse gases: